cscart/docs/addons/tutorials/hello_world.rst

 Among the information listed there, are the add-on id, priority, version, display name, etc.

 Basically, an add-on will run with only this file existing.
-All it will do though, will be just appear in the add-on list and do absolutely nothing.
-Nonetheless, such add-on will be installable and uninstallable, even configurable and properly translated if you define settings and translations in the *addon.xml* file.
+All it will do will be just sit in the add-on list and do absolutely nothing.
+However, such add-on will be installable and uninstallable, even configurable and properly translated if you define settings and translations in the *addon.xml* file.

-Each add-on must have its ``priority`` attribute defined, which determines the order the add-ons are loaded.
-Normally, the priority is set to any huge number so the add-on would load after all the pre-installed ones.

 So, keeping that in mind, you can go on further and create you first CS-Cart add-on.

 Hello, World!
 =============